AMC, BlackBerry shares surge along with GameStop. Here's why meme stocks are back.

 Other stocks that are getting a lift in the meme stock resurgence include:

-- SunPower Corp., a photovoltaic solar energy company, whose shares jumped more than 107% in premarket trading
+- SunPower Corp., a photovoltaic solar energy company, whose shares jumped 60% in early Tuesday trading

 In the case of SunPower and Plug Power, the companies may also have drawn interest from traders due to President Joe Biden's announcement of new tariffs on Chinese EVs, solar cells and other products.